Networks-Learning/hcml-seminar-ws22/README.md

 The presentations will take place 3-4 different days throughout the Winter semester.
 As a student, you will need to attend all presentations and ask questions to the presenters.

-Some important dates:
+Important dates:

-Topic selection and name of presenters: 02.12.21
+- Topic selection and name of presenters: 02.12.21

 Note: If you have any questions about the seminar, feel free to drop an email to Nastaran (nastaran@mpi-sws.org), Eleni (estraitouri@mpi-sws.org) or Stratis (stirtsis@mpi-sws.org).